Cumberland State Forest

 Cumberland State Forest contains 40 hectares of native forest.
 The original privately-owned land was cleared in 1908.
 In 1938 its management was taken over by the then NSW Forestry Commission and was dedicated as a State forest in 1939.
 One third of the land was planted as an aboretum while the rest was allowed to regenerate naturally.

 Enjoy a forest walk, picnic or barbecue, discover the surprising diversity of wildlife in the forest on a guided walk as part of our extensive school holiday and activities program or participate in our volunteer program.
 Cumberland State Forest also runs a forest school education program.

-There is an independently-run nursery and cafe in Cumberland State Forest and a high ropes course will open in 2015.
+There is an independently-run nursery and cafe in Cumberland State Forest and plans are underway to develop a high ropes course from late 2016.
 For more information, contact:

 - Cafe Saligna (02) 9873 2955(02) 9873 2955

 - Plants Plus Cumberland State Forest www.plantspluscumberlandforest.com.au (02) 9871 3222.

 Normal forest gate opening times are 8.30am - 5.00pm, except during daylight saving times where they are open 8.30am - 6.00pm.

 - Cumberland State Forest map [203 KB PDF]

 Calgaroo Picnic Area